XamierFerran/obsidian-main/To-Do.md

 - [ ] Startup Github pages portfolio
 - [ ] LinkedIn projects instead?
 ## Guajira
+- [ ] Follow up in Tuesday with Miguel and James about where I should start on work and how might housing and flights work
 ## Done
 - [x] spot weld to battery
 - [x] Bring speaker